Anacatarinapinheiro/SQL_Project_Mint_Classics_Company/README.md

 | ... | ...     |
 | 1958 Chevy Corvette Limited Edition | 15.91     |

-The result showed that the most expensive product by unit price is the **1962 Lancia Delta 16V, with a unit purchase price of 103.42**.
-On the other hand, the cheapest product is the **1958 Chevy Corvette Limited Edition**, with a unit price of 15.91.
+The results showed that the most expensive product by unit price is the **1962 Lancia Delta 16V**, with a unit purchase price of **103.42**.
+On the other hand, the cheapest product is the **1958 Chevy Corvette Limited Edition**, with a unit price of **15.91**.

 To gain further insights, I calculated the total value of the products in stock by multiplying their unit prices by the number of units available.
-The query used for this is:

 ```sql
 SELECT
     productName,